10 Tropical Cocktails That Taste Like a Beach Holiday

 - Sweeteners.
 Demerara syrup adds a rich, molasses-like base, while orgeat (an almond syrup) brings a nutty smoothness.
 Honey is also great for warm-weather drinks.

 - Liqueurs.
-Grand Marnier lends citrusy depth.
-And while the aperitivo classic Campari might seem out of place in a tropical drink, it works beautifully in cocktails like the Jungle Bird.
+Grand Marnier (opens in new window) lends citrussy depth.
+And while the aperitivo classic Campari (opens in new window) might seem out of place in a tropical drink, it works beautifully in cocktails like the Jungle Bird.

-Learn more: 17 Spiced Rum Cocktails (Classic and Creative Recipes You’ll Love)
+Learn more: 17 Best Spiced Rum Cocktails to Make at Home

 10 Best tropical cocktails to try at home